 Partner 6 is the Norwegian partner involved in WP2.

-Key contributors to activities are: Steinar Skrede, MD, PhD; Trond Bruun, MD, Oddvar Oppegaard, MD, and Torbjørn Nedrebø, MD, PhD.Team Leader
+Key contributors to activities are: Steinar Skrede, MD, PhD; Trond Bruun, MD, PhD, Oddvar Oppegaard, MD, PhD, Torbjørn Nedrebø, MD, PhD, and Eivind Rath, MD.Team Leader

 Steinar Skrede, MD, PhD